gilbertouk/be-adopet/README.md

 #### Database

-We need to create environment variables for our database.
+We need to create environment variables for our PostgreSQL database.

 Create a file called `.env` in the base of the repository.

 Paste inside the `.env` file:

+#### PostgreSQL environment variables config:

 ```
 DATABASE_URL=
 ```

-Populate the `DATABASE_URL` variable with your own MongoDB URL.
+Populate the `DATABASE_URL` variable with your own PostgreSQL URL.

 The URL will be in the format of `postgresql://USER:PASSWORD@HOST:PORT/DATABASE`.